Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-65-leaps-of-faith.md

 Julian laughed.
 The Singer from Loor’s tribe was one of Yan’s more regular *‘partners,’* in the carefree Ten’Gewek way.
 She was Loor’s half-sister, and her consistent favoring of Yan was one of the driving factors behind the two tribes’ close relationship.

 She was, by Ten’Gewek standards, *stunning.* Hell, by *human* standards she was quite pretty, and that was honestly an achievement.
 Not because Ten’Gewek were ugly—they were far from it.
-It was more… Their woman could put most any bodybuilder to shame, Singers doubly so, and *she* in particular was a formidable amazon of a gal.
+It was more...
+Their woman could put most any bodybuilder to shame, Singers doubly so, and *she* in particular was a formidable amazon of a gal.
 But, Singers weren’t chosen just for their looks.
 They were chosen for their insight, intelligence, diplomacy and skill at wrangling the men.

 She certainly wrangled Yan pretty well.

 "You’ve had enough kids by her, big guy.
-Also, it occurs to me: I haven’t heard a *word* from either Tristan or Ramsey…"
+Also, it occurs to me: I haven’t heard a *word* from either Tristan or Ramsey..."

 "A good thing, with boys that age.
 Means they’re learning something."